 The Secret Rooms

 The Taj Mahal contains 120 rooms and a hall of mirrors called “Sheesh Mahal”.
-In there also stands a fountain-like structure that simulates the effect of rain.
+There also stands a fountain-like structure that simulates the effect of rain.
 No, you are not daydreaming — remember, this is one of the finest examples of perfection in the world!

-There are also 22 rooms on a secret floor, and those are sealed with bricks.
-The secret floor is found beneath the marble platform of the Taj Mahal.
+There are also 22 rooms on a secret floor, sealed with bricks.
+The hidden floor is found beneath the marble platform of the Taj Mahal.

 The Changing Colours